rse/typopro/README.md

 filenames aligned to the usual TypoPRO conventions.
 For the DTP and Web targets, the fonts are subsetted (see "Unicode Character Reduction" above), renamed and format converted.

-In directory `web/` the fonts are stored in Web formats: Embedded OpenType (EOT), Web Open Font Format (WOFF), TrueType Font (TTF) and Compressed Scalable Vector Graphics (SVGZ).
-The different formats for each font are required for maximum portability across browsers and operating systems.
-In directory `dtp/` the same fonts are stored in TrueType Font (TTF) format only.

 Rebuilding
 ----------